GintasS/Principles-of-Synthetic-Biology/README.md

 To define what a part means, let's look at what a designed system — which we will want to use parts in — does.
 Any design moves the system through a programmed series of states.
 This progression is the result of many elementary processes and functions working together.
 Hence, it is useful to define a part as being one of these processes (functions), instead of some physical element such as a molecule or piece of DNA.

-**The state of a system can be described chemically,** for example how many molecules of something there are, and where they are; what the temperature at some particular location is; what the volume of some cell compartment is.
+**The state of a system can be described chemically,** for example, how many molecules of something there are, and where they are; what the temperature at some particular location is; what the volume of some cell compartment is.
 The state of a whole system could thus be described as a vector containing these numbers. **Processes — our parts — change this state by converting molecules, creating new ones, destroying them or transporting them.**

 **See Images in Week 3.**